He loves me. He loves me not.

 7. Understand their Trigger

-Mario is stressed out, but he keeps it bottled in his cool demeanour rather than talk to you about it.
+Mario is stressed out, but he keeps it bottled in his cool demeanor rather than talk to you about it.
 He was raised not to cry out loud since he got berated a lot as a child.

 Aside from his parents, only you are armed with this well-kept pizza secret.
 When he gets an anxiety attack, you know the pepperoni drill.